ShadeWyrm/gc-info-share/blogs/gc-wlm-lessonslearned.md

 Start now, start small, start simple - but whatever you do.
 Start.
 You will fail along the way somewhere, and that's ok.

+## 7) Change is Hard

+Cloud requires a major culture shift, especially as individuals will need to adapt to radically different roles.
+Do not underestimate the power fear has over people.
+Organizational change management is a must.